Best daily deals

 If you’re an Android user through and through, the Google Pixel Buds Pro is a good option because of Android integration.
 The Pixel Buds app isn’t available on iOS devices, so if you have an iPhone, you can really only opt for the Bose QuietComfort Earbuds out of the two.

-Anyone who wants a more fun design from their buds, along with a slightly better mic, find my device capabilities, and a soon-to-come Spatial Audio feature will enjoy the Google Pixel Buds Pro.
-The ANC is still pretty great, and some people might enjoy the bass and treble boosted sound profile.
+Anyone who wants a more fun design from their buds, along with a slightly better mic, find my device capabilities, and spatial audio feature will enjoy the Google Pixel Buds Pro.
+The ANC is still decent, and some people might enjoy the bass and treble boosted sound profile.
 The integrated Google Translate feature is also super handy for people who like to travel.

 Google Pixel Buds Pro